 3. Unsolicited reviews will not be accepted.

-So if you love movies, enjoy writing, and would like to lend a hand (or two), let us know by replying to this email – or dropping us a line at email@example.com – by no later than SATURDAY 5 DECEMBER.
+So if you love movies, enjoy writing, and would like to help out, please let us know by replying to this email – or dropping us a line at email@example.com – by no later than THURSDAY 2 JUNE.
 Thanks!

 WHAT’S ON THIS WEEK